NeuroAiD

 NeuroAiD is a herbal supplement proposed to support functional recovery after strokes.
 There were two formulations of NeuroAiD: MLC601 (NeuroAiDTM) was first developed.
 Since 2018 MLC601 formulation is no longer on the market, and has been replaced by MLC901 (NeuroAiDTMII), a simplified formulation containing only 9 botanical ingredients.
 It can be administered orally or through a feeding tube.

-The drug shows no significant benefit in improving outcomes at 3 months in patients with acute ischemic stroke.
+A 2016 systematic review found that MLC601 showed no significant benefit in improving outcomes at 3 months in patients with acute ischemic stroke.

 NeuroAiD was first registered and marketed in China in 2001.
 It is derived from traditional Chinese medicine.
 According to the CEO of Moleac, NeuroAiD is sold in at least 25 countries, and 20,000 people have taken it.

 Composition

 NeuroAiD I, or MLC601, is composed of nine herbal components (astragalus root, Salvia miltiorrhiza root, chishao, rhizome lovage, Angelica sinensis root, safflower, peach, thinleaf milkwort root, and grassleaf sweet flag rhizome) and five components derived from animals (Hirudo medicinalis, Eupolyphaga seu steleophaga, Calculus bovis artifactus, Buthus martensii, and Cornu saigae tataricae).
 NeuroAiDTMII, or MLC901, is a simpler form of the medication that only contains the nine herbal components without the animal components.
 Since 2018, MLC601 formulation is no longer marketed.